 Monday, 16 January 2023

-A three-day residential training programme on Manioc-based Value addition was organized for officers and farmers in Northern Province at Cathy Rich Food Processing Center in Embilipitiya recently by the Deputy Project Director’s Office (NP) of the climate Smart Irrigated Agriculture Project.
+A three-day residential training programme on manioc-based value addition was recently organized for officers and farmers of the Northern Province at the Cathy Rich Food Processing Center in Embilipitiya.
+The event was conducted by the Deputy Project Director’s Office (NP) of the Climate Smart Irrigated Agriculture Project (CSIAP).
+The programme aimed to enhance food security, nutrition, and income generation by promoting value-added foods—crops or products improved through processing, fortification, better packaging, and extended storage.

 Story by R. Sanjeepan (Institutional Development & Capacity Building Specialist), NP, CSIAP